High-efficiency loading of 2,400 Ytterbium atoms in optical tweezer arrays

-To establish the large-scale $^{174}$Yb atom arrays as quantum processors, we next present qubit encoding and quantum gate schemes.
-We propose to encode qubits in the ground $^1\text{S}_0$ and clock $^3\text{P}_0$ states of $^{174}$Yb atoms, as shown in Fig.~\ref{fig4}a.
-Qubit storage requires a magic wavelength trap at 759 nm where available laser power is 20 W, smaller than 532 nm lasers.
-This is not a limit for the array size as qubit storage can be achieved with a much shallower trap as long as the atoms are sufficiently cold.
-In fact, the imaging and loading processes shown above are indeed the most power consuming part in the entire sequence~\cite{kaufman2022PRX-enhanceloading,Atomcomputing2025prx-171gsnqubit,jeff2023nature-erasure}.
+\textit{$^{174}$Yb gate scheme.---} To establish the large-scale $^{174}$Yb atom arrays as quantum processors, we next present qubit encoding and quantum gate schemes.
+Compared to the commonly used $^{171}$Yb isotope with well-studied nuclear spin qubits~\cite{jeff2023nature-erasure, kaufman2023PRX-omg}, $^{174}$Yb has zero nuclear spin and thus lacks the nuclear spin qubits.
+Inspired by the \textit{omg} encoding demonstrated in $^{171}$Yb~\cite{kaufman2023PRX-omg}, we propose to encode qubits in the ground $^1\text{S}_0$ and clock $^3\text{P}_0$ states of $^{174}$Yb atoms, as shown in Fig.~\ref{fig4}(a).
 One advantage of this optical qubit is that $J=0$ for both states, and therefore it is insensitive to magnetic field noise and tweezer polarization imperfections~\cite{Jeff2025arXiv-leaverageErasureError}.
-The 578 nm clock transition between qubit states can be excited with a magnetic field that mixes $^3\text{P}_0$ and $^{3}\text{P}_1$~\cite{barber2006direct}.
-For a 200 G magnetic field, 1 W laser power (2 W 578 nm laser is commercially available) with a beam waist of 9 $\mu$m can induce a Rabi frequency of $2\pi \times110 \text{kHz}$.
+The 578 nm clock transition between qubit states can be excited with a magnetic field that mixes $^3P_0$ and $^3P_1$~\cite{barber2006direct}.
+For a 200 G magnetic field, 1 W laser power (2 W 578 nm laser is commercially available) with a beam waist of 9 $\mu$m can induce a Rabi frequency of $2\pi \times110$~kHz.
 This is comparable to the 99.8\% single-qubit gate in the $^{171}$Yb case~\cite{kaufman2023PRX-omg}.
-Although single-qubit gate fidelity of the optical qubit here is lower than that of the hyperfine qubits~\cite{endres2025nature-6100atom} or the two qubit-gate fidelity estimated below, this is not a limitation for quantum computation as single-qubit gate errors is much more tolerable than two-qubit gate errors in quantum error correction~\cite{Preskill2002AIP-quantummemory,Andrew2021PRA-surfacecode}.
+For the clock-state encoding, the corresponding magic trapping wavelength is 759 nm, where the polarizability and available laser power are smaller than those at 532 nm.
+Nevertheless, the available 759 nm optical power is not expected to be the limitation at the demonstrated array scale, because clock-state storage can be achieved with much shallower traps (Supplemental Material Sec. \MakeUppercase{\romannumeral 5}~\cite{SM}).